-The Salvation Army says their volunteers have seen donations tail off during changes in the weather.
+The Salvation Army says their volunteers usually see donations tail off during changes in the extreme weather.

 Wash stated, "fluctuations in temperature or precipitation can affect storefront traffic and the willingness of shoppers to stop at the Red Kettle before entering the store or running to their vehicle."

 "If there’s a blizzard, we are less likely to walk outside and put a donation in the kettle than if it is a brisk, chilly day.
-Because if there’s a blizzard, we’re paying attention to staying alive ourselves and not necessarily our surroundings," Dr. Klapow said.
+Because if there’s a blizzard, we’re paying attention to staying alive ourselves and not necessarily our surroundings," Klapow stated.